AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-47704-bundled-product-shows-in-stock-products-price-only.md

 SKU 24-MB01 and a price of $34.
 1. Change its quantity to 0.
 1. Save the product.
 1. Go to the storefront and find the bundle product created in the previous steps.
 Note down its price - $32.
 Previously it was priced at $66 which was the sum of $34 from SKU 24-MB01 and $32 from SKU 24-MB04.
-Now that product 24-MB01 is out of stock, the bundle price is listed as $32 which is the price of the other product which is option in stock.
+Now that product 24-MB01 is out of stock, the bundle price is listed as $32 which is the price of the other product which is an in stock option.

 <u>Expected results</u>: